-Nitinat Lake is a beautiful lake, 24 km in length and 1 km wide.
+Nitinat Lake on Vancouver Island is a beautiful lake, 24 km in length and 1 km wide.
 Nitinat Lake flows into the ocean at Nitinat narrows, a narrow tidal passage three kilometers long.
 The Nitinat area is becoming a major tourism center, with the lake being named as one of the world’s ten best windsurfing areas.

 This adventure land is a popular recreation destination for swimmers, boaters, paddlers, windsurfers, and anglers.
 A wonderful experience for kayakers as they explore Nitinat lake and the smaller lakes in the Nitinat triangle.
 There is a lot more to explore in the area, including canyons, caves, rivers and rain forests.